oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 with NFT (Non-Fungible Token), Fungible Tokens and, when TypeScript is used, provide a type-safe API to the contracts.

-This tutorial assumes that the collection is already created.
-The collection is represented by your smart contract on the Tezos Blockchain and by minting an NFT you call your smart contract and ask to add a new token into the storage of the contract.
-Contact origination (collection creation) is out of scope of this tutorial.

 ## Table of Contents

 * [Creating a Collection (Originating a Contract)](#creating-a-collection-originating-a-contract)